git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

         pacboy update

  5. This updates `msys2-runtime` and therefore will ask you to close the window (*not* just exit the pacman process).
 Don't panic, simply close all currently open MSYS2 shells and MSYS2 programs.
+Double-check Task Manager and kill `pacman.exe` it's still running after the window is closed, because it can linger.
 Once all are closed, start a new terminal again.

  6. Then synchronize *again* (updating the non-core part of the packages):